ahoneybun/ahoneybun.net/content/posts/pinephone-flashing.md

 tags = [ "mobile-linux", "tips-&-tricks" ]
 +++

+{% note(header="Note") %}
-> *NOTE:* This was done on a PinePhone 3GB model but the steps should apply to the 2G as well.
+This was done on a PinePhone 3GB model but the steps should apply to the 2G as well.
+{% end %}

 ## Terms